johnblat/vscode-psx-all-in-one/README.md

 I'm also not saying that this repo is the best way to get started.
 It probably isn't.
 I'm just saying that it's a way to get started.

-I'm not the world's best programmer, or the smartest guy... but I'm not the dumbest either, so there's something to be said about that, and I think I'm somewhere in between.
-If you think about it, that's not the worst position to be in.

-In fact, being the world's smartest and brightest isn't all it's cracked up to be.
-You spend most of your time solving all the world's problems like hunger, war, and global warming, and you don't have time to enjoy the little things in life like a good cup of coffee, a nice sunset, or going a little over the speed limit.
-After all that, you die alone and miserable.
-And for what?
-So you can be remembered as the world's smartest and brightest?
-Who cares?
-You're dead.

-The world's dumbest and worst programmer is probably dead too - most likely from increasing their heart rate, or staring too long at the sun, or from dying in a terrifying car crash, or from being too happy.
-But at least they had a good time.

 ## Get Started